 Game devs plan, design, and create video games for computers, mobile devices, or specialized consoles like Xbox, Nintendo, and PlayStation.
 Their work involves developing engines and writing code to implement the features and functionality required to make the game work.
 Game developers typically require more of a math, graphics, and CS background than the average web developer, because performance is of the utmost importance.

-Many game programmers work full-time hours at game studios or larger companies, there are also many who prefer to work remotely or to self-publish their games as indy projects on platforms like Steam.
+Many game programmers work full-time hours at game studios or larger companies, but many prefer to work remotely or to self-publish their games as indy projects on platforms like Steam.

 - Plan game projects and estimate completion time